schroedan/homebridge-my-gekko/README.md

 Feel free to adjust the options for client cache TTL (`ttl`), update interval (`interval`) and allocation delay (`delay`).

 Some names for unnamed accessories (e.g. temperature sensor) can be defined via the `names` object.

+Set `"removeDevices": true` to remove all device before a discovery for new accessories starts after platform finished launching.

 ## Debugging